Student Financial Services

 The student accounts team is responsible for the application of tuition and fee charges as well as payments to each student’s account.
 Below is a summary of Fuller’s payment policies.
 Additional information about the seminary’s Student Account policies is available in the Student Handbook.

 Payment Due Dates

 Payment of tuition and all fees is due by 4pm (PST) the first Monday of each quarter, except DMin students who should pay by the starting date of their course.
 Charges placed on your student account after the first Monday of the quarter are due immediately.
-If you have a third-party making payments on your behalf, be sure they are aware of the payment deadlines to avoid being charged the Late Payment Fee and interest charges.
+If you have a third-party making payments on your behalf, be sure they are aware of the payment deadlines to avoid being charged interest charges.

 Students must pay off any prior charges on their student account before they will be allowed to register for an upcoming or current quarter.